Keezhariyur: Keezhariyur Bomb Case

 The Keezhriyur bomb case is a famous bomb case that took place in Kerala in connection with the Quit India movement in 1942.
 The agitators set fire to Chemanchery Sub-Registrar's Office, Thiruvanur Railway Station, Kothallur Kunanthara Amshakacheri, destroyed the Ullieri Bridge and cut the telegraph line.
 The Keezhriyur bomb case was the most tragic incident that followed.
 Secretary of the All India Civil Liberties Union Dr. K. B. Due to the police allegation that Menon, with the help of his colleagues, had conspired with a group at Keezhriyur in the Malabar region, those involved in the case were convicted and had to spend a long time in jail.

 The blasts took place on November 17, 1942.
 The bomb was made at a house in Koonthankalulla at Keezhriyur near Koiyalandi in Kozhikode district.
 An experiment was also conducted on Mavat mountain which was a jungle.
 Socialist Dr. who returned from America following Gandhiji's call.
 KB Menon and his friends held a secret meeting at the house of Varkot Raghavan Nair in Chalappuram, Kozhikode and declared November 9 as Vidhvamsaka Day.
 The plan was to shock the British by detonating bombs at various places without causing casualties.
 Keezhriyoor village was chosen as a suitable place for bomb making.
 As the bomb construction was not completed on the 9th of November, the explosion was postponed to the 17th.
 Although the bomb blast plan failed everywhere, Patiyam Village Office, Kirthalli Village Office, Kozhikode Madras Governor's Pandal, Kallai Railway Station, Kallai Timber Centre, Malaparam Golf Club, Thalassery Pathipalam, Palakkad Victoria College Lab, Mukkali Fish Drying Centre, Pallikunn Post Office, Kannur Girls There were simultaneous bomb blasts in high schools.

 After the incident, the British police conducted a raid in Keezhriyur.
 Even the family members of the protestors were not spared by the police.
 K. B. Menon and Mathai Manjooran, C.P.
-Sankaran Nair, V.A.
+Sankaran Nair,N.A.Krishnan Nair, V.A.
 Kesavan Nair, D. Jayadeva Rao, O. Raghavan Nair, Karial Achuthan, E. Vasudevan, N.P.
 Abu, K. Narayanan Nair, Kelukutty in Kuruma, T. Patcher, Kurumayl Narayanan, K. Kunhiraman, K.V.
 Chamu, V. Prabhakaran, K. Muhammad Naha, P. Mammootty, P. Abdullahkoya Thangal, S.N.
 Valill, V.K.
 Achuthan Vaidyar, K. Gopalan, C. Damodaran, K.T.
 Alavi, C. The accused were Chounni.
 12 people were sentenced to seven years imprisonment and one to 10 years rigorous imprisonment.

 Netaji Subash Chandra Bose K.B. investigated the Keezhriyur bomb case which was noted all over India.
 Menon's letter is famous.
 V.A.
 Kesavan Nair's book 'Irumbazhiyin' is an authoritative book on the Keezhriyur bomb case.